oliviac12/Gild_challange/README.md

 py.test -v test_name_parsing.py
 ```

 6. But... does this a bit arbitrary?
 What I did is basically telling the moudule that I want molly to be labeled as first name and scott as last name.
 So I mocked up a dataset with random people name and job title and test my method again.
 It's the test.py and test_data.csv.
 The AUC is about 93%

+7. I know that my method is pretty naive and straighforward, but I tried some other NLP tools like standford NER and NLTK stuff, doesn't seem working that well and I think it has something to do with the fact that I am dealing with short content here instead of artilces/paragraphs